yanmarques/badcat/README.md

 target/x86_64-pc-windows-gnu/release/victim.exe: PE32+ executable (GUI) x86-64, for MS Windows
 ```

 That seems fine.
 You may now had noticed that a new file called `hosts.json` was created.
 That is the configuration file used to connect to the _victim_ using the attacker toolkit.
+It contains a list of host objects, so whenever you build a new _backdoor_ the `hosts.json` is updated with the new host information.

 ### 4. Delivery and Control